KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 Anchored Notice and Consent Receipts for Operational Transparency, a consent receipt extension for TS 27560:2023

 **Revision:** No canonical version is fixed for this document.
 Cite this document by its Git commit hash until a canonical version is assigned by the ANCR Working Group.
 The revision history is recorded in CHANGELOG.md.
-Do not cite a bare version string (e.g. v0.3, v1.02, v1.05, v1.06, v1.07.1): those numbers refer to different artefacts across the file tree, the archive, the N-docs, and the Blueprint, and are not interchangeable.
+Do not cite a bare version string, because version numbers are not interchangeable across artefacts.

 ## Foreword

 This document specifies a notice receipt information structure that profiles and extends ISO/IEC TS 27560:2023 (consent record information structure).
-It is published by the Kantara Initiative and the Anchored Notice and Consent Receipt (ANCR) Working Group as a companion specification, and is intended to be cited as prior art and an implementation reference for SC 27/WG 5 work that depends on machine-readable notice and consent records (developed through contributions to ISO/IEC 27560 and ISO/IEC TS 27568 and FDIS 27091 Annex B.4, and informed by comments submitted to ISO/IEC WD 27566-2).
+It is published by the Kantara Initiative and the Anchored Notice and Consent Receipt (ANCR) Working Group as a companion specification, and is intended to be cited as prior art and an implementation reference for SC 27/WG 5 work that depends on machine-readable notice and consent records (developed through contributions to ISO/IEC 27560 and ISO/IEC TS 27568 and FDIS 27091 Annex B.4, and informed by comments submitted to ISO/IEC WD 27566-2 for transparent age assurance).

 IPR Note: This ANCR Record Specification is required to be open, as specified under a Patent & Copyright: Reciprocal Royalty Free with Opt-out to Reasonable and Non-discriminatory (RAND) license agreement at the Kantara Initiative chartered to contribute the completed consent receipt work to ISO/IEC SC 27 WG 5.

 ## Introduction

-Governing ones own identity digitally confident of privacy requires identifiers to be transparent, bound to a recorded artefact that can be referenced after the fact.
+Governing ones own identity and being confident of privacy Online requires digital transparency, which means identifiers need to be notified, bound to a recorded artefact that can be referenced after the fact.
 Historically, such identifiers have been encapsulated in a record and provided in receipt of an event by context at a time and place.
 The notice receipt acts as a container not only for identifiers, but for the integrity of the claim that the identifiers represent and link to as real world objects.

-A notice receipt is generated through interaction (or a lack of interaction) with a physical sign, access point, a device or an online notification or statement.
-A notice receipt can be generated independently by an individual, from the notice by creating or accessing a controller identification record to produce a proof of notice disclosure that can be exchanged between devices and across borders.
+An Online notice receipt (broadly refers to any notification, signal or disclosure digitally represented) it is generated through interaction (or a lack of interaction) with a physical sign, access point, a device or an online notification or statement using a device.
+A notice receipt can be generated independently by an individual, from the notice by scraping or accessing a controller identification record, in order to create a produce a proof of notice disclosure that can be exchanged between devices and across borders, with co-regulated digital id.

 Co-regulated digital identification (CDRI).
 This profile is specified for co-regulated identification.
 Co-regulation means a standard public policy, with two rule sets that operate on the same identifier at the same time: the controller's own rules, expressed in service terms, technical design, and internal policy; and the public rules, expressed in treaty, law, and standards.
 Neither self-regulation nor state regulation alone governs identification at internet scale for a number of reasons.
 Self-regulation leaves the identifier privately defined.
 State regulation alone lacks operational artefacts that can be inspected at the time of interaction.
 This profile supplies the record structure through which the public rule set becomes machine readable, inspectable, and enforceable.

 For online decentralised and human operated data governance Identity and identification must be technically distinct.
-Identity is self-expression and self-identification, and is managed by the individual.
-Identification on the other hand is the technical and organizational process a controller uses to discover, link, or assert claims about a person.
-This process is called surveillance.
-Hence in CDRI, Consent is a human expression, an interaction managed by humans; permissions on the other hand are managed by organisations and systems.
-Where these are conflated, interface permission is presented as consent.
+Identity is self-expressed, requires self-identification, and is managed by the individual.
+Identification on the other hand is the technical and organizational process a controller uses to discover, link, or assert attributes (often called claims) about a person Online using identifiers.
+This process is called surveillance, which is human society requires privacy.
+Hence in CDRI, Consent is a human expression, an interaction managed by humans; Online processing permissions on the other hand are managed by organisations and systems.
+Where these are conflated, in an online interface, permission is presented as if consent is already implied.
 This profile keeps them separate by requiring controller identification, and the notice bound to it, before any demand for personal identification.

     Relationship to related instruments (informative):
     ISO/IEC 29100 Privacy framework